-Hong Kong police storm mall as protest turns violent
+Hong Kong police fire tear gas after storming shopping mall

-HONG KONG (Reuters) - Hong Kong police stormed a shopping mall where a pro-democracy protest turned violent on Sunday, and activists trashed fittings at the rail station next door.
+HONG KONG (Reuters) - Hong Kong police stormed a shopping mall and fired tear gas on Sunday after pro-democracy activists trashed fittings and spilled on to the streets outside.

-Hundreds of protesters, young and old, gathered in the mall in the New Territories town of Sha Tin, chanting: “Fight for freedom” and “Liberate Hong Kong.”
+Hundreds of protesters, young and old, had gathered in the mall in the New Territories town of Sha Tin, chanting: “Fight for freedom” and “Liberate Hong Kong.”

-Protesters also called for a boycott of businesses in the Chinese-ruled city seen as pro-Beijing and made a paper chain of receipts from those stores, which were then hung across the mall.
+Protesters called for a boycott of businesses in the Chinese-ruled city seen as pro-Beijing and made a paper chain of receipts from those stores, which were then hung across the mall.

 Activists rounded on a man believed to have opposed them when they had damaged the Chinese flag.
 Shouting, they pushed him into a corner beside the station and cheered as crowds punched and kicked him.